SarfarajMolla23/Invoice_Web_App/readme.md

 Technologies and tools used:

  1. NextJS
+ 2. ReactJS
- 2. NodeJS(with Express)
+ 3. NodeJS(with Express)
- 3. MongoDB
+ 4. MongoDB
- 4. Tailwind CSS and CSS for design.
+ 5. Tailwind CSS and CSS for design.

 Steps to run:
  1. Download ZIP file to your local system and extract it.
  2. cd into the main folder and run npm i to install all dependencies.
  3. cd into the client folder and run npm i again.
  4. Back to the main folder and run npm run dev to run the development server.
- 5. Open localhost:3000 if that does not happen automatically
+ 5. Open localhost:3000 if that does not happen automatically.

 Features of the app: